mantidproject/mantid/docs/source/release/v4.1.0/muon.rst

   in the number of hard crashes and a much more pleasant and productive experience overall.
 * Added the possibility of choosing the order of a sequential fit.
 * When plotting peaks in the Elemental Analysis interface, lines for different elements will appear in different colours.
-* The Frequency Domain Analysis GUI now allows users to load and group detectors.
+* The Frequency Domain Analysis GUI now allows users to load and group detectors and plotting different types of spectra.
+* Frequency spectra can also be created and a fit made to generate a result table.
 * The tabs for each of the interfaces can be detached and turned into separate windows, making for greater customizability of the interface.
 * When fitting data in the Muon Analysis v2 interface it is possible to customize the name assigned to the function